AlessioRepetto/automated_press_review/README.md

 - **"Last 24 hours in brief"** — a sober recap that orders hard news first and soft news (sport, culture, entertainment) last
 - **Highlighted articles** — the most representative pieces of the day
 - **Main thematic communities** — the day's macro-topics, each with an LLM-written title and its representative articles
-- **Coverage and framing** — how different outlets cover the same clusters, and with which words
+- **Coverage and framing** — how different sources cover the same clusters, and with which words

 The development notebook goes further than the published page.
 Beyond the sections above, it includes **ego-graph views of individual concepts** and a **per-concept narration** that attributes a meaning and a structural role to a single word within the day's discourse.
 These exploratory analyses are intentionally left out of the public report to keep it focused and quick to read; they remain available in the notebook for deeper inspection.